Mission & History

 Mission

-To increase the positive societal change and impact focus of her faculty role, Dr. Madsen and her UWLP team launched A Bolder Way Forward (BWF) in June of 2023.
-This is a 7-year movement with the purpose of ensuring the more Utah girls, women, and their families thrive.
-The UWLP, housed in Utah State University (USU) Extension, is the backbone organization of BWF.
-Hence, the primary support for BWF is the UWLP, with Dr. Susan R. Madsen at the helm maintaining her focus on conducting and disseminating academic research for the purpose of driving effective societal change.
+To provide "research-based programs and resources designed to improve the lives of individuals, families, and communities," Dr. Madsen and her UWLP team launched A Bolder Way Forward (BWF) in June of 2023.
+This is a 7-year movement with the purpose of using research to ensure that more Utah girls, women, and their families thrive.
+The UWLP, housed in Utah USU Extension, is the backbone organization of BWF.
+Hence, the primary support for BWF is the UWLP, with Dr. Susan R. Madsen at the helm maintaining her focus on conducting and disseminating academic research.
 USU is designated as a 501(c)(3), so financial investments in the UWLP and BWF move through USU.
 A BWF is an initiative within the UWLP.

 Download the UWLP brochure and resource guide.
 Spanish versions available here: brochure and resource guide.